 If rent for a comparable home is $2,200 per month, buying makes clear financial sense — you are paying $533 less per month in unrecoverable costs while building equity in an asset.

 The 5% rule is an approximation, not a precise calculation.
 Current mortgage rates, specific local property tax rates, and actual maintenance costs all adjust the answer.
-But it gives you a usable starting point in seconds.
+But it gives a usable starting point in seconds.

 The Opportunity Cost Problem

 This is the calculation most homeownership advocates skip.
 A $100,000 down payment is not free money — it represents capital that has alternative uses.
-If that capital were invested in a diversified portfolio earning 7% annually, it would grow to roughly $387,000 over 20 years without any additional contributions.
+If that capital were invested in a diversified portfolio earning 7% annually, it would grow to approximately $387,000 over 20 years without any additional contributions.
 That foregone growth is a real cost of homeownership that does not appear in any monthly payment or bank statement.

 When economists compare renting and buying properly — accounting for down payment opportunity cost, mortgage interest, property taxes, maintenance, and transaction costs — the financial advantage of buying shrinks considerably in high price-to-rent markets, and in some cases reverses entirely.